NitorCreations/serverless-workshop/README.md

 ### Test

-Make a request in a browser.
+Make a request with curl or a browser.
 You can see the endpoint URL in the deployment output.

 ### Reference material